 What exactly does “gcc” do?

-is a command line, C compiler found on GNU-based operating systems.
+What does gcc do?
+Well, first of all, what is gcc? gcc is a command line, C compiler found on GNU-based operating systems.
 Not familiar with the command line?
 Check out my blog post on Under the Hood of the Command “ls *.c”.

-stands for “GNU C Compiler”.
+The command gcc stands for “GNU C Compiler”.
 Let’s go over this piece by piece, starting with GNU.
 GNU stands for “GNU’s not Unix!”, which is a bit of a joke acronym.
 GNU is a UNIX-like operating system and set of free software.

 Next is “C”.
 C is a programming language developed by Dennis Ritchie.
 C is a static-typed procedural programming language.
 C was written to replace the assembly code that was previously used to write very low-level programs such as operating systems or processes for supercomputers.